Body Care

 2. Italian entrepreneur Giampaolo Floris has created an interesting End Hair Loss video about natural hair loss causes and treatment.
 He raises an interesting point about why men lose the hair on the top of their head and not the sides and back.

-Keep Health will continue to monitor the progress of these interesting companies as they progress through clinical trials.
-There is good discussion and commentary on the following websites:
+Keep Health will continue to monitor the progress of interesting companies as they progress through clinical trials.
+There is excellent discussion and commentary on the following websites:

 At the end of each Keep Health article, we recommend rewarding yourself for taking time to focus on your health.
 Here’s your opportunity to get the long rainbow wig and holographic disco leggings you’ve always wanted for your next Halloween, birthday or New Year’s Eve party.
 If not for you, then perhaps as a gift for someone else.